 The Center for Global and Intercultural Studies (CGIS), located in G155 Angell Hall, coordinates the Michigan-affiliated study abroad programs.
 Particularly popular with PitE students are the EcoQuest New Zealand and ICADS Costa Rica programs, where students spend an entire semester abroad.
 CGIS maintains M-Compass, a searchable database where students can search and apply for study abroad opportunities.
 If you are interested in participating in these programs in order to receive in-residence credit, you must apply to the program through CGIS.

-Please be aware that the CGIS deadlines for these programs for the Winter 2013 term are fast approaching; some are as early as the second week of September.
+CGIS application deadlines are at the beginning of the term, often the second week of classes.
 Please refer to CGIS's website for application deadline for your program of choice.

 You may also consider non-Michigan programs.
 Organizations such as School for Field Studies (SFS), the School for International Studies (SIT), and Wildland Studies offer environmental field courses around the globe.
 Credit for these program is transferrable, and is considered Out of Residence (OOR).